 The window above the door.
 If you must replace your door, it’s important to keep the design of your current transom glass in mind to ensure an overall cohesive look.
 Many Masonite glass designs are available with matching transoms.

 The side jambs, head jambs, and mulls parts that make up the frame.
 The size of the frame determines the size of the door that fits in it.
 Door frames (also called door jambs) are also relevant to your search for a new door due to aesthetic and performance purposes.
-They can be made of wood or aluminum and can be ordered primed and ready to paint or pre-finished to blend in seamlessly with whatever door you choose.
+They can be wood, rot-resistant or composite.
+They can also be ordered primed and ready to paint or pre-finished to blend in seamlessly with whatever door you choose.

 The structural post between the sidelite and the door, which means you only need to worry about this component if you have sidelites.